 However, research has shown that dedicated community-based services for eating disorders achieve better outcomes.

-(*) The Pennine Care footprint includes: Bury; Heywood, Middleton and Rochdale (HMR); Oldham; Stockport; Tameside and Glossop; and Trafford.
+(*) The Pennine Care footprint includes Bury; Heywood, Middleton, and Rochdale (HMR); Oldham; Stockport; and Tameside and Glossop.

 • Earlier identification and support

 • Close liaison with patients who are admitted to the hospital.